Reviews You Can Rely On

 No tilt-safety override shutoff

-Right out of the box, the Member's Mark Patio Heater impressed with easy to follow instructions.
+Right out of the box, the Member's Mark Patio Heater impressed with easy-to-follow instructions.
 It took one person approximately 35 minutes to assemble, one of the fastest setup times of the mushroom-top and pyramid models.
 The sturdy wheels on the base make it easy to transport, too.
 This model doesn't have a tilt-safety override shutoff, but the base is weighted, giving some peace of mind on blustery days.
-We clocked the max heat directly at the heating coil at 913° F with an ambient outside temperature of 24° F, and as with all the mushroom-style heaters, the heat diminishes the further out you move from the unit.
+We clocked the max heat directly at the heating coil at 913° F with an ambient outside temperature of 24° F, and as with all the mushroom-style heaters, the heat diminishes the further you move from the unit.
 This model has an approximate 6-foot comfortable heat radius.
 We loved the adjustable wrap-around table as a place to set down your drink or even play a game of cards.
-The table features a built-in LED light that gave a sense of ambiance in the darker hours, although we're not sure about the long-term durability factor of the light.
+The table features a built-in LED light that gives a sense of ambiance in the darker hours, although we're not sure about the long-term durability factor of the light.

 Standing at 86.6 inches high and cranking out 47000 BTUs, the Member's Mark makes a fine addition to patios with its small table and built-in LED light.